rohitagarwal-gkmit/data-engineering-phase1-practice/milestone-1/docker/task-1/readme.md

 ### Method 3: SQLAlchemy ORM Bulk Insertion (`bulk_insert_mappings`)

 This method is an optimized intermediate approach.
-It uses the SQLAlchemy Object-Relational Mapper (ORM) to map CSV records to Python objects and then executes a single, highly efficient multi-row `INSERT` statement.
+It uses the SQLAlchemy Object-Relational Mapper (ORM) to map CSV records to Python objects and then Inserts it.

 ```python
 from sqlalchemy import create_engine, Column, Integer, String, Date, Boolean